 It is the responsibility of the student to read the Catalog and other information BGU provides; stay informed about program revisions; and know and comply with all current policies, procedures, and requirements.
-The BGS academic dean is available to answer any questions students might have regarding the Catalog and graduate programs.
+The VP of Academic Affairs is available to answer any questions students might have regarding the Catalog and graduate programs.